NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ```

 > **NOTE:**
 > There is no need to transition tagged resources to any specific state.
-When used by your application resources will always be in the state you left them before invoking any SL APIs.
+When used by the host application resources will always be in the state they where left before invoking any SL APIs.

 All SL plugins require access to the following resources: